Joseph Beswick: Private life

+Beswick was first mentioned in the Lyttelton Times in June 1854 when sheep owners voted to fill the position of scab inspector.

+Beswick returned home to Kingston upon Hull to marry Matilda Emily Horncastle at Christ Church on 18 July 1857.
+His wife was the daughter of Thomas Horncastle; they were also from Kingston upon Hull.

+Beswick later traded as a merchant in Ashburton and then lived in Timaru.
+He was resident magistrate in Lyttelton and then in Timaru.

+Political career

 Beswick represented the Mandeville electorate in the Canterbury Provincial Council for many years.
 He was first elected in April 1862 to the fourth council and held representation until April 1867.
 He was next a representative from June 1870 to February 1874.
 He was a member of the Canterbury Executive Council from 14 December 1866 to 20 April 1867, and again from 30 September 1871 to 2 January 1874.
+In January 1864, the Mandeville and Rangiora Road Board was established by the Canterbury Provincial Council.
+Beswick was elected onto the initial board.